w3guy/old-documentation/docs/configuration/file-uploads.md

 [profile-file key="resume"]
 ```

-What if you just want the URL of the files.
+What if you just want the URL of the files?
 This can come in handy when the uploaded file is an image and you would want to display the image with rather than link to it.

 The above can be achieved with the `[profile-file]` shortcode like so: